 - Washington, DC

-This policy is not applicable to non-exempt positions.
-All non-exempt staff are required to work in North Carolina as Duke employees.
-For nonexempt staff where the department and staff member desires to have work performed outside of North Carolina and not be employed by Duke, the entity HR team may work with central HR recruitment to contact Duke’s employment partner, Aerotek, for more information.
-The same pathway may be an option, with entity HR team support, for exempt staff who desire to work remotely in a location not included in the 10 locations listed above.
+At this time, working outside of North Carolina is not allowed for non-exempt staff due to the complexities of various overtime regulations in different states.
+However, multi-state employment for non-exempt staff will be addressed in a future phase of this effort.
+Currently, all non-exempt staff are required to work in North Carolina.
+For nonexempt staff where the department and staff member desires to have work performed outside of North Carolina and not be employed by Duke, the school/division/entity HR team may work with Duke HR recruitment to contact Duke’s employment partner, Aerotek, for more information.
+The same pathway may be an option, with school/division/entity HR team support, for exempt staff who desire to work remotely in a location not included in the locations listed above.

 - Implement a trial period of 3 – 6 months to ensure remote work is effective and sustainable long term.